Peggy Olson: At Sterling Cooper

 In the Season 2 finale, set during the Cuban Missile Crisis, Pete confesses to Peggy that he's in love with her and wants to be with her.
 Peggy tells him she could have forced him to be with her if she wanted to, then confesses that he got her pregnant and she gave the baby away.
 Pete is stunned and even suggests it would have been better if he hadn't known.

 In Season 3 (1963), Peggy's ideas for advertising, while respected, are frequently ignored.
 In particular, her comment that Salvatore Romano's (Bryan Batt) proposed ad campaign for Pepsi's new diet cola Patio (involving a shot-for-shot remake of Ann-Margret's opening scene in Bye Bye Birdie) would not appeal to the target audience, is dismissed.
 When the ad in question is shot down by Pepsi (whose idea it was in the first place), she smiles to herself.
 When she attempts to get a raise, Don shuts her down.

 Due to the lengthy commute from Brooklyn, Peggy decides to move to an apartment in Manhattan.
 She posts an ad at SC for a roommate.
 Following Joan's advice to make her ad about fun and good times, and post it somewhere other than at SC, Peggy finds a prospective roommate in Karen Ericson (Carla Gallo); her conversation with Karen reveals that Peggy is Norwegian on her father's side.

 Peggy becomes romantically involved with Duck Phillips (Mark Moses), who is seeking to lure her and Pete away to his firm.
 In considering the move, Peggy is motivated by how underutilized she has been at Sterling Cooper, and by Draper in particular, who has shut down her attempt to get a raise.
-As a result, when Don comes tells her to pack her things and join his new agency, Peggy refuses, noting that everyone thinks he does her work and that while she's had generous offers to join other agencies, Don ordered her to join him instead of actually asking her.
+As a result, when Don comes telling her to pack her things and join his new agency, Peggy refuses, noting that everyone thinks he does her work and that while she's had generous offers to join other agencies, Don ordered her to join him instead of actually asking her.
 Later, Don comes to Peggy at her apartment and tells her how much he values her, and that if she refuses again he'll spend the rest of his life trying to hire her.
 Peggy accepts his offer and becomes a part of Sterling Cooper Draper Pryce.